- Before you buy, renovate or build a home, you should consider your needs and how you can achieve long-term comfort and energy efficiency.

 - Consider moving house as your needs change.
 This can yield better triple-bottom-line outcomes than buying or building a larger house now.

 Photo: Dick Clarke

-Your existing home and lifestyle are usually the most productive and relevant source of information for your like/dislike wish list.
-Use them as the means to test and refine your brief.
-Analyse your current home to get a clear picture of how each member of your household lives in each space and how this might be improved in your new home.
-Note likes, dislikes and reasons why.
+Your existing home and lifestyle are usually the best source of information for your wish list.
+Analyse your current home to get a clear picture of what you like and dislike, how each member of your household lives in each space, and how this might be improved in your new home.

 Ask these questions